 Councilwoman Tina Ward-Pugh (D) was elected to the first Louisville Metro Council in November 2002, re-elected in 2006 and again in 2010.
-Ward-Pugh currently Chairs the Government Accountability and Ethics Committee.
-She is a member of the following committees: Public Works, Bridges and Transportation and Committee on Sustainabiity.
+Ward-Pugh currently chairs the Government Accountability and Ethics Committee.
+She is a member of the following committees: Public Works, Bridges and Transportation and Committee on Sustainability.

 Known and respected for her bipartisan approach to problem-solving, Ward-Pugh’s leadership led to the unanimous adoption of a stronger Metro Louisville Code of Ethics after legislation stalled for nearly a year.
 Additionally, Ward-Pugh led the Metro Council to support a smoking ban in all public places, and was awarded “Public Policy Advocate of the Year” by Louisville Chapter of NAWBO for her work as well as Best Female Elected Official by Louisville Magazine.

 Councilwoman Ward-Pugh is a passionate advocate for public parks, preservation of natural habitats as well as historic landmarks.
 A long time champion of social justice, Ward-Pugh was the primary sponsor for the creation of the Affordable Housing Trust Fund and the passage of the Fairness Ordinance guaranteeing equal rights to employment, housing and public accommodations for all Louisville citizens regardless of sexual orientation or gender identity.
 These efforts resulted in Ward-Pugh’s receiving the Jefferson County Chapter of NASW “Social Worker of the Year” award.